sourcegraph/sourcegraph-public-snapshot/doc/admin/install/managed.md

 Please [contact us](https://about.sourcegraph.com/contact/sales) to discuss [pricing](https://about.sourcegraph.com/pricing) and to start a trial.

-### Limitations
+### Scaling

-Managed instances are currently restricted to single-machine Docker Compose deployments, we do not offer managed multi-machine cluster instances at this time.
-That said, this deployment type can scale quite far on a single machine and is usually sufficient for most medium to large organizations.

-If you require a cluster deployment, or Sourcegraph on your own infrastructure, please [contact us](https://about.sourcegraph.com/contact/sales) to discuss options.
+Managed instances support most small to large enterprises well, but due to technical limitations cannot support extra-large organizations requiring a cluster deployment.
+Please [contact us](https://about.sourcegraph.com/contact/sales) to discuss options.

 ## Service